Women in the Sasanian Empire: Rulership

-In 628 AD, Khusrau II and eighteen of his sons were assassinated by one of his own sons Kavadh II, who became the successor.
+In 628, Khosrow II and eighteen of his sons were assassinated by one of sons, Kavad II, who succeeded him.
 After only a few months, he died of plague and a period of civil war broke out.
-Kavad's son Ardashir, then took the throne at a very young age.
+Kavad's son Ardashir then took the throne at a very young age.
 Ardashir was murdered by General Sarwaraz.
 Sarwaraz was the first king to take the throne that was not from the royal family.
 He was then murdered.
 This vacancy on the throne was then filled by Husrav's first daughter, Boran (Borandukht).
-No other woman, in her own rights, had ascended the Sasanian throne before.
+No other Sasanian woman had ascended as queen regnant before.
 Boran and her sister were considered to be the only two legitimate heirs left of the royal family.

-When Boran came to power the power of the central authority was very weak due to civil wars.
-It was Borans' goal to once again bring stability to the empire as her father once had.
+When Boran came to power, the power of the central authority was very weak due to civil wars.
+It was Boran's goal to once again bring stability to the empire as her father once had.
 To accomplish this, Boran offered a peace treaty with the Byzantine Empire.
 This would revitalize the empire through the implementation of justice, reconstruction of the infrastructure, lowering of taxes, and the minting of coins.

 Most sources emphasize the positive qualities of this female king.
 There is nothing negative about her that is related to her sex.
 Boran's reign is said to have been marked by benevolence.
 She behaved kindly and justly to all of her subjects.
 She was also said to be very creative and energetic.
-Boran ordered the rebuilding of bridges made of boats in order to improve the catastrophic economic situation in the empire.
-Just after a year of being queen, Boran died in 631 AD.
-It is not known how Boran actually died.
-Many sources say she passed from natural causes, and Christian sources says that she was murdered by a general seeking to be king.
+Boran ordered the rebuilding of bridges made of boats to improve the catastrophic economic situation in the empire.
+Just after a year of being queen, Boran died in 631.
+It is not known how Boran died.
+Many sources say she passed from natural causes and Christian sources say that she was murdered by a general seeking to be king.

-After Boran's death, her sister Azarmedukht (Azarmigduxt) succeeded the throne for a short time.
+After Boran's death, her sister Azarmigdukht succeeded the throne for a short time.
 Azarmedukht "possessed the main prerequisite for the sacral kingship and xwarrah to be" hers.